A glimpse into the content of this blog:

 But how is a QR code supposed to be more secure than what you’re already using?

 Let’s finally address the elephant in the room.
-You now know that OOBA can include anything from your fingerprint scan to an SMS and, yes, a QR code, which is what we use here at Almefy.
+You now know that out of band authentication (OOBA) can include anything from your fingerprint scan to an SMS and, yes, a QR code, which is what we use here at Almefy.

 So if you’ve seen them displayed in shop windows, you might be thinking we’re trying to prank you or they’re insecure.
 That’s certainly not true.
 As we’ve explained, your system becomes more secure because you’re not using two passwords.
 Whether you’re using a push notification, a biometric reader, voice authentication or a QR code — a second channel is always better than one.